eziegler11/the-social-network/README.md

 ## Description

-I was motivated to create this project as a means to learn more about Sequelize and Express.JS within a real life application.
-I built this app in order to better understand the data flow and the principles of CRUD.
-From there, I utilized Sequelize to perform queries of my data, eliminating the need for MySQL queries myself.
-Diving into Sequelize really saved me a lot of time and made working with the database very seamless.

 I was motivated to create this project to gain more insight and knowledge on using MongoDB to store data and Mongoose to interact with that data.
 I built this app in order to simulate a social network of user data and to see how that data can interact with each other.
 I really enjoyed this working on this application, creating the structure of the directory, building the models and into the routes + controllers.
 It was great to see it all come together and seeing the data pull into different arrays.

 ## Installation